crispab/crisp-dna/_docs/unconference.md

 Why we do conferences
 ---------------------

 Face-to-face is the most effective way to get to know each other, spread knowledge, solve problems, and make decisions.
-Unfortunately, since we are consultants and work with different clients, we rarely naturally meet as a big group.
+Unfortunately, since we are members and work with different clients, we rarely naturally meet as a big group.
 So that's the purpose of the unconference - to get everyone together!

 Where do we go?
 ---------------